pudly/schmopera-hugo/content/articles/potential-orchestra-mutiny-and-conductor-envy.md

 ---
-title: Potential orchestra mutiny and conductor envy
+title: "Potential orchestra mutiny and conductor envy"
 ---

 I've said it plenty of times before: I do not envy singers.
 The pressure, the standards, the vulnerability, they're not of the ilk I prefer.